AMSP-04/NETN-CBRN/NETN-CBRN.md

 ### CBRN Warheads on Conventional Munitions

-Ideally the CBRN_Release interaction would be sent from a simulation federate to the CBRN federate to inform it that a release had occurred, allowing the CBRN federate to model the release.
-However if a legacy simulation federate that can’t be updated to use the CBRN FOM module is being used, then the `MunitionDetonation` from the RPR FOM can be used instead.
+Ideally, the `CBRN_Release` interaction would be sent from a simulation federate to the CBRN federate to inform it that a release had occurred, allowing the CBRN federate to model the release.
+However, if a legacy simulation federate that can’t be updated to use the CBRN FOM module is being used, then the `MunitionDetonation` from the RPR FOM can be used instead.
 In this situation an additional federate will be created that can subscribe to the `MunitionDetonation` interactions and use the `WarheadType` parameter to check that the `MunitionDetonation` is a CBRN release.
 If it is a CBRN release then the additional federate will create a `CBRN_Release` using the `WarheadType` parameter, and publish the `CBRN_Release` interaction allowing the CBRN federate to start its CBRN modelling.

 The `CBRN_Release` interaction acts as a trigger for starting the simulation of a CBRN release event.